azarboon/ai-powered-cdk-best-practices/README.md

 Its configurations are intended to be reusable across other applications, regardless of business logic—enabling users to adopt proven TypeScript configurations, AI integration contexts, automated tests, security checks, and other best-practice project settings.

-The sample business logic—monitoring changes in the `azarboon/dummy` GitHub repository, parsing and filtering commit content, and notifying the user of detected differences—is intentionally simple.
+The app monitors changes in a GitHub repository (configurable in `.env` file), parsing and filtering commit content, and notifying the user of detected differences.
+The business logic is intentionally simple.
 The emphasis is on robust application- and project-level practices, such as automated code quality enforcement and AI-assisted tooling integration, rather than on optimizing the specific business logic.

 The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, but it can be adapted for other coding agents or MCP implementations.
 Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following best practices.
 While these contexts and configurations are not perfect and continue to evolve, they are designed for reuse in other projects.